 To provide more training hours than recommended for a training activity, the trainer must obtain approval from the VR counselor.
 If the VR counselor approves the additional training hours, the trainer must obtain a valid service authorization.

+AT training is provided in person with the trainer and customer at the same location.
+AT training cannot be provided remotely without a VR3472 approved by the VR director.

+When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, AT training can only be provided with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered:

+in person, remotely, or a combination thereof;

+following health and safety protocols; and

+meeting the customers individual training needs,

+justification for need of the service; and

+verification the customer has agreed to participate in the services as described above.

 If the trainer requests hours of additional training time exceeding the VR counselor's approval level, he or she must obtain permission from the VR counselor to modify his or her contract.
 If the VR counselor agrees, the VR counselor provides the trainer with a VR3472, Contracted Service Modification, signed by the director of VR Services.
 The trainer must keep the signed VR3472 in the customer's record.

 9.5.1.1 Keyboarding Skills